miki151/keeperrl_wiki/Modding/Modding.md

 [MainPage](/keeperrl_wiki/ "wikilink")

 There is a lot of modding support for keeperRL that can be accessed just by changing text files.
-The items in this section are very out of date but it should give you an idea of how it can be done.
+The items in this section are very out of date but it should give you an idea of some of the things that can be done.

 [MainPage](/keeperrl_wiki/ "wikilink")